cjbooms/fabrikt/README.md

 # Fabrikt `/ˈfa-brikt/` - Kotlin code from OpenApi3 specifications

 This library was built to take advantage of the complex modeling features available in OpenApi3.
-It generates Kotlin models with advanced support for features suchs as:
+It generates Kotlin models with advanced support for features such as:
  - Null Safety
  - Enumerations
  - Sealed Classes